Lisa Cristiani

-Lisa Barbier Cristiani (December 24, 1827 – October 24, 1853), also known as Lise Cristiani or Elise Cristiani, was a French cellist and performer known for being one of the earliest recorded instances of a woman becoming a professional in the field.
+Lisa Barbier Cristiani (December 4, 1825 – October 14, 1853), also known as Lise Cristiani or Elise Cristiani, was a French cellist and performer known for being one of the earliest recorded instances of a woman becoming a professional in the field.

 Childhood

 Born in Paris, it is believed that Cristiani was of Italian descent, though little more is known of her early years.
 She did eventually become a cello apprentice to Edouard Benazet and had her concert debut on February 14, 1845 at the Salle des Concerts Herz.

 Professional life

 Cristiani was one of the earliest professional female musical performers of her era and began playing numerous concerts in her late teenage years.
 The early tours she conducted included stops at Vienna, Linz, Ratisbon, Baden-Baden, and Hamburg.
 The last in Hamburg resulted in such a popular fervor for her that her portrait (shown above) became a highly sought after item.
 Her level of play caught the attention of and the support of composer Felix Mendelssohn in 1845 during a concert in Leipzig.
-A piece for the cello in Mendelssohn's series Songs Without Words was dedicated to her the same year, though would not be publicly revealed until a posthumous publication after Mendelssohn's death.
+A piece for the cello in Mendelssohn's series Songs Without Words was dedicated to her the same year (Opus 109), though it was published after Mendelssohn's death and not included in the original books.

-After this time period, Cristiani began a musical tour of Europe that resulted in further fame and her eventual travel to Russia where she played for a number of concerts.
+After this period, Cristiani began a musical tour of Europe that resulted in further fame and her eventual travel to Russia where she played for a number of concerts.
 During this time period, the King of Denmark Frederick VII awarded her the title of Chamber Virtuosa.

 Several years later, in 1852, while visiting the home of historian Nikolai Markevitch in Kiev, she met fellow cellist Adrien-François Servais.
 The three of them spent some time in the city practising their music with each other and Cristiani's association with Servais only heightened her fame in the region.